Get the snowball rolling for Japan winter '23.

 Find a friend Meet people like you.
 Connect with travellers arriving at the same time on our JENZA Discord group chats.

-Book now pay later Secure your spot with $200 deposit, paying the balance eight weeks before you fly.
+Book now pay later Secure your spot with $200 deposit, paying the balance when recruitment starts for the winter season.

 About our pricing Our mission is to make working abroad more accessible.
 Meaning we do everything we can to pay our team, support our partners and make a profit – without screwing over the people who matter.
-Read about how our pricing works and the people involved in making your JENZA happen.
+Find out how our pricing works and the people involved in making your JENZA happen.

 We also walk the walk, donating 5% of profits to our overseas scholarship fund.